-6 (2) Has been convicted of a felony; or 7 (3) Is unfit or incompetent by reason of negligence, habits or other causes; or 8 (4) Is habitually intemperate or is addicted to the use of habit-forming drugs; or 9 (5) Is mentally incompetent; or 10 (6) Is guilty of conduct derogatory to the morals or standing of the profession of registered 11 nursing; or 12 (7) Is practicing or attempting to practice registered professional nursing without a license 13 or reregistration; or 14 (8) Has willfully or repeatedly violated any of the provisions of this article; or 15 (9) Knowingly fails to report to the board any person licensed or registered under this 16 article, §30-3-1 et seq., §30-7A-1 et seq., or §30-14-1 et seq. of this code who is known or 17 observed to be professionally incompetent or is unable to practice with reasonable skill and safety 18 due to physical or mental impairment, including deterioration through the aging process, loss of 19 motor skills, or abuse of drugs or alcohol.
-20 (b) An Advanced practice registered nurse licensed under this article may not be

-21 disciplined for providing expedited partner therapy in accordance with §16-4F-1 et seq. of this 22 code.
+5 practice registered professional nursing; or 6 (2) Has been convicted of a felony; or 7 (3) Is unfit or incompetent by reason of negligence, habits or other causes; or 8 (4) Is habitually intemperate or is addicted to the use of habit-forming drugs; or 9 (5) Is mentally incompetent; or 10 (6) Is guilty of conduct derogatory to the morals or standing of the profession of registered 11 nursing; or 12 (7) Is practicing or attempting to practice registered professional nursing without a license 13 or reregistration; or 14 (8) Has demonstrated abnormal prescribing or dispensing practices pursuant to §30-3A- 15 4 of this code; or 16 (9) Has willfully or repeatedly violated any of the provisions of this article; or 17 (10) Knowingly fails to report to the board any person, licensed or registered under this 18 article, §30-3-1 et seq., §30-7A-1 et seq., or §30-14-1 et seq. of this code, who is known or 19 observed to be professionally incompetent or is unable to practice with reasonable skill and safety 20 due to physical or mental impairment, including deterioration through the aging process, loss of 21 motor skills, or abuse of drugs or alcohol.
+22 (b) An advanced practice registered nurse licensed under this article may not be 23 disciplined for providing expedited partner therapy in accordance with §16-4F-1 et seq. of this 24 code.
 ARTICLE 7A.
-PRACTICAL NURSES.
+PRACTICAL NURSES. §30-7A-10.

-§30-7A-10.
 Disciplinary proceeding; grounds for discipline.

-The board shall have the right, in accordance with rules and regulations promulgated under the provisions of §29A-3-1 et seq. of this code, to refuse to admit an applicant for the licensure examination for the hereinafter stated reasons, and also the board shall have the power to revoke or suspend any license to practice practical nursing issued by the board in accordance with the provisions of this article, or to otherwise discipline a licensee upon satisfactory proof that the person:
+The board shall have the right may, in accordance with rules and regulations promulgated under the provisions of §29A-3-1 et seq. of this code, to refuse to admit an applicant for the licensure examination for the hereinafter stated reasons, and also the board shall have the power to may revoke or suspend any license to practice practical nursing issued by the board in

-(1) Is guilty of fraud or deceit in procuring or attempting to procure a license to practice

-8 practical nursing; or

-9 (2) Is convicted of a felony; or

-10 (3) Is habitually intemperate or is addicted to the use of habit-forming drugs; or

-11 (4) Is mentally incompetent; or

-12 (5) Is guilty of professional misconduct as defined by the board; or

-13 (6) who Practices or attempts to practice without a license or who willfully or repeatedly

-14 violates any of the provisions of this article; or

-15 (7) Knowingly fails to report to the board, any person licensed or registered under this

-16 article, §30-3-1 et seq., §30-7-1 et seq., or §30-14-1 et seq. of this code who is known or observed

-17 to be professionally incompetent or is unable to practice with reasonable skill and safety due to

-18 physical or mental impairment, including deterioration through the aging process, loss of motor

-19 skills, or abuse of drugs or alcohol.
+- accordance with the provisions of this article, or to otherwise discipline a licensee uponsatisfactory proof that the person: - 7 (1) Is guilty of fraud or deceit in procuring or attempting to procure a license to practice 8 practical nursing; or - 9 (2) Is convicted of a felony; or - 10 (3) Is habitually intemperate or is addicted to the use of habit-forming drugs; or - 11 (4) Is mentally incompetent; or - 12 (5) Is guilty of professional misconduct as defined by the board; or - 13 (6) who Practices or attempts to practice without a license or who willfully or repeatedly - 14 violates any of the provisions of this article; or - 15 (7) Knowingly fails to report to the board, any person, licensed or registered under this - 16 article, §30-3-1 et seq., §30-7-1 et seq., or §30-14-1 et seq. of this code, who is known or observed - 17 to be professionally incompetent or is unable to practice with reasonable skill and safety due to - 18 physical or mental impairment, including deterioration through the aging process, loss of motor - 19 skills, or abuse of drugs or alcohol.